-iii.
+- No Update - iii.
 Center for Human Performance & Kinesiology Project: The project is in the design phase (preliminary plans and programming).
-The due date to submit the preliminary plans to the state is December 2021.
-The user groups provided information on the program needs in the building and has moved forward with the design of the building, it has received 100% Schematic Design from DLR Group.
-Geotech and Topo reports are in progress.
 The project is over budget by \$13 million due to inflation and material shortages.
-DLR will provide a detailed cost estimate as well as a comparison from other projects they have completed, and the budget will be reviewed and discussed.
 FPD will contact the DOF and the State Chancellor's office about the actual project cost.
-DLR is active in engaging all of the user groups who are working on space programming to finalize the package to submit to DSA in December 2021.
 The CEQA process has begun, it is experiencing issues in obtaining clearance from DTSC and has received a few requests from tribes.
 FPD is working with DTSC to execute voluntary cleanup agreement (VCA) and submit a work-plan.

 ACTION: Finalize preliminary plans budget and meet with the state about the shortage.
 Complete DTSC work-plan.
+No Update i Fire Alarm Upgrades: This is a DSA project.
+The funding source is Measure C. Project in construction phase.
+The project will be completed in December 2021, file NOC and finalize DSA certification.